 In agri-businesses, traceability is a complex issue; even more so when it comes to spices.
-Spices, such as dried seeds, fruits, berries, leaves, roots or bark of plants grown as herbs, shrubs, climbers, cumin, chilli, black pepper, oregano, ginger, and cinnamon are the most common tradable spices that are widely used to enhance food flavours across the world.
+Spices, such as dried seeds, fruits, berries, leaves, roots, or bark of plants grown as herbs, shrubs, climbers, cumin, chilli, black pepper, oregano, ginger, and cinnamon are the most common tradable spices that are widely used to enhance food flavors across the world.

 With an exploding population rate, it becomes difficult to keep a check on food productivity as farmers resort to pumping their fields with an alarming rate of pesticides.
-In 2019 it the spice market expected to grow at CAGR 5.1%; compelling the spice industry to look for avenues that can provide sustainable alternatives and enable precision farming to curtail food contamination/crop loss.
+In 2019, the spice market expected to grow at a CAGR of 5.1%, compelling the spice industry to look for avenues that can provide sustainable alternatives and enable precision farming to curtail food contamination/crop loss.

 Some agricultural products such as culinary herbs may be contaminated by pathogens, naturally occurring toxins such as mycotoxins, and even pesticides pose a serious risk of accidental contamination.

 Technology solutions have been an enabler to ensure quality management and traceability by integrating all data from producer to consumer throughout the value chain.
-Businesses that have adopted such technologies have efficiently managed their farmers, taken care of the IPM and chemical application schedules, PHI, and chemical residue, helping them in building efficiency in their entire production, processing and exports operations.
+Businesses that have adopted such technologies have efficiently managed their farmers and taken care of the IPM and chemical application schedules, PHI, and chemical residue, helping them in building efficiency in their entire production, processing, and export operations.
 Traceability can help maintain the integrity of the value and supply chain(s) so that it will be possible to identify the materials and other ingredients that are added to it in the process.

-⦁ Traceability can be added to the value chain of farming via farm analytics and OQ coding of the agriculture produce, thus helping organisations and/or farmers adhere to various certificate compliances globally.
+- Traceability can be added to the value chain of farming via farm analytics and OQ coding of the agriculture produce, thus helping organizations and/or farmers adhere to various certificate compliances globally.

-⦁ A system not only determines traceability of farm produce but even helps in early decision making due to harvest prediction and follow-ups on the package of practices defined for agriculture and monitored through the web and mobile applications.
+- A system not only determines the traceability of farm produce but even helps in early decision making due to harvest prediction and follow-ups on the package of practices defined for agriculture and monitored through the web and mobile applications.